(Top illustration: metaphorical reaper Others riding Ice Spiders, by Jon Howe, for 2020 aSoIaF Calendar)

 When they finally summoned the nerve to steal back into the ruins the next night, nothing remained but blackened stones, the hollow shells of houses, and corpses. […] They found the gates broken down, the walls partly demolished, and the inside strewn with the unburied dead.
 One look was enough for Gendry.
 “They’re killed, every one,” he said. […] Ser Amory Lorch had given no more thought to burying his own dead than to those he had murdered […]. (aCoK, Arya V)

 More than Varys, Xaro and the Pureborn, Amory is as monstrous as the Undying.
 He looks human, but whatever lies behind that human face is a killer who has no regard whatsoever for life.
 The sole personal thing we know of Ser Amory is that he is partial to tarts.
-Basically, Ser Amory Lorch is void, a killer machine.
+Basically, Ser Amory Lorch is void, a killer machine – a psychopath who gets more emotional over food than a picture of a cute kitten.

 We get another spider reference at the Sisters in the first chapter of Davos in aDwD, after Salladhor Saan put Davos in a dingy nearby.
 Davos gets taken to Lord Godric Borrel and is offered sisterstew.